emacs-lsp/lsp-mode/docs/page/installation.md

 languages servers which require separate package(check [Supported languages](https://emacs-lsp.github.io/lsp-mode/page/languages/)).

-When you open a file from a
+When you open a file from a particular project and call `lsp` command, `lsp-mode` will look for server registrations able to handle the current file.
-particular project `lsp-mode` and call `lsp` command `lsp-mode` will look for server registrations able to handle current file.
-If there is such client `lsp-mode` will look for the project root.
+If there is such client, `lsp-mode` will look for the project root.
 If you open a file from the project for the first time you will be prompted to define the current project root.
 Once the project root is selected it is saved in `lsp-session` file and it will be loaded the next time you start